Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 If you’re in your car (the dot in the ellipses above) and you hear an ambulance siren (the ripples on either side), you can tell it’s getting closer because the sound gets shriller, and as it passes you it gets duller.

 That’s because the sound waves get shorter as they approach, raising the sound pitch, and longer as they recede, lowering the pitch.
 Because of this, you can tell if the ambulance is approaching or moving away.
-Likewise with the astral bodies.
+Likewise, with the astral bodies.

-We now know that the astral bodies are receding from Earth in all directions and that the farther the bodies are from the center, the faster they travel.
+We now know that the astral bodies are receding from Earth in all directions and that farther the bodies are from the center, the faster they travel.

 Remember that the pinhead, like a cup of hot tea, was heated to the extreme.
 Given time, however, it cools off like the tea until it reaches room temperature (or colder, if you want iced tea).
 The scenario is similar with the seething heat from the Big Bang.

-As elementary particles whip throught space, they cool to three degrees Kelvin above absolute zero, which is -273 degrees Celsius (zero degrees Kelvin).
+As elementary particles whip through space, they cool to three degrees Kelvin above absolute zero, which is -273 degrees Celsius (zero degrees Kelvin).
 Three degrees Kelvin is also an important number for our purposes—one which figures in one of the major proofs of the Big Bang: the fossil echo.